FreyaLitto/MemoryCardGame/README.md

 - If two cards match, they stay flipped till all other cards will be opened, if cards dont match, after 15sec they automatically flip again in the same position, so another move is possible.
 - Ever singe game cards shuffle, so each time its a new game with random position of cards.
 - It`s very easy to start a new game, just refreshing a browser.

+## Features Left to Implement.

+- Adding some scoring system;
+- Adding timing and measurements how quickly the player can finish the game.
+- More advanced levels with a greater amount of cards, so the game will be more challenging.